HactuallyBenji/hactuallybenji.github.io/docs/_posts/2024-04-22-ai-existential-risk.md

 ---
 title: Is AI an Existential Risk?
-layout: post
-date:   2024-04-22 11:09:55 -0800
+date:   2024-04-21 11:09:55 -0800
-exerpt: Inspired by a [recent discussion](https://www.youtube.com/watch?v=E14IsFbAbpI) with Fei-Fei Li, and Geoffrey Hinton
+exerpt: Inspired by a recent discussion https://www.youtube.com/watch?v=E14IsFbAbpI with Fei-Fei Li, and Geoffrey Hinton
 ---
 # Is AI an Existential Risk?

-In a [recent discussion](https://www.youtube.com/watch?v=E14IsFbAbpI) two prominent voices Fei-Fei Li, and Geoffrey Hinton discussed the potential risks of artificial intelligence and provided contrasting perspectives that capture the breadth of the debate.
+In a recent discussion https://www.youtube.com/watch?v=E14IsFbAbpI two prominent voices Fei-Fei Li, and Geoffrey Hinton discussed the potential risks of artificial intelligence and provided contrasting perspectives that capture the breadth of the debate.
 Hinton, with a cautious approach, raised concerns about existential risks, while Li presented a seemingly more optimistic view.
 This divergence in opinions provides a useful framework for considering the profound implications of advanced AI technologies.

 ## Understanding Existential Risk Through AI